 Most walkers pick a middle path: small price drop, big volume bump, bigger paycheck, grateful owners.

-On a $30 Rover walk, your walker actually takes home $20.70.
-The other $9.30 goes to Rover.
+On a $30 walk on the big app, your walker takes home $20.70.
+The other $9.30 goes to the platform.